 If you don’t quite know where to begin, here are a few quick steps to help you get started with hosting.

 Firstly, head over to HostGator and you should see the screen below appear.

 Now, you’ll need to select a domain name for your site, which is included in your web hosting package.
 Or, if you already own one, you’ll have to contact your domain provider to get your DNS pointed to HostGator.

 Choose your plan

 Now, you can select the plan you would like.
-The best value is the 12 month Hatching Plan, which only costs $2.58 per month.
+The best value is the 36-month Hatching Plan, which you use the discount code “POLKADOT”, you’ll only end up paying about $2.75 a month.
 Here, you will also need to enter a username and security pin.

 Fill out information

 Next, select the hosting package you want and fill out all your personal and billing information.

 Now that you’ve got your account set up it’s time to make the magic happen and get your WordPress site up and running!
 Head to your C-Panel and click ‘Get Started with WordPress Today’.
 Follow the instructions and in minutes, you’ll have your site set up and ready to rumble.
 Once WordPress has installed, you’ll be given information for where to access your WordPress login, your username and password.
 Now, you can sign in to your WordPress at http://yourdomain.com/wp-admin.